FINC-150 Fundamentals of Finance

 Web Presence: The class web page contains the important information for the course.

 Problems Sets and Practice Problems: A number of Text Chapter Questions and Practice Problems are assigned.
 You are expected to complete these assignments prior to the examinations.
 Although these assignments will not be graded, you may be asked to present these problems in class.
 The extent to which you participate will be reflected in your class participation grade.

-Exam and quiz date will be posted on the course website.
-Exams and quizzes must be taken at the times designed except in the case of illness with a physician's excuse.
+Exam dates will be posted on the course website.
+Exams must be taken at the times designed except in the case of illness with a physician's excuse.
 Make-up exams and quizzes will only be allowed for serious medical or personal problems.